TU-Wien-dataLAB/grader-service/docs/source/installation/installation_from_source.md

 ### Grader Labextension

-To locally install Grader Labextension, make sure to clone [Grader Labextension project](https://github.com/TU-Wien-dataLAB/Grader-Labextension) or download the corresponding [zip file](https://github.com/TU-Wien-dataLAB/Grader-Labextension/archive/refs/heads/main.zip).
+To locally install Grader Labextension, make sure to clone [Grader Labextension project](https://github.com/TU-Wien-dataLAB/grader-labextension) or download the corresponding [zip file](https://github.com/TU-Wien-dataLAB/Grader-Labextension/archive/refs/heads/main.zip).

 Grader Labextension is composed of a Python package named `grader_labextension` for the server extension and an NPM package `grader-labextension` for the frontend extensio.

-To install the extension in development mode, navigate to your local `Grader_Labextension` directory and run:
+To install the extension in development mode, navigate to your local `grader-labextension` directory and run:

 ```bash
 pip install -e .